PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 ***

-## 2) Workshop: The Difference Between Equality and Equity
+## 2) Workshop: The difference between equality and equity

 Now, we are introduced to the terms 'fairness' and 'bias', it is time to deepen our knowledge.
 In the workshop, you will learn about how two principles, equality and equity, can help to achieve fairness: